WondaMegapon/Refightilization/Refightilization/README.md

 # Changelog

 1.1.2 - Added Chinese translation.
+Disabled respawning for Commencement, option can be toggled in config.

 1.1.1 - Added French translation.